dyutibarma/monochrome/_posts/2018-10-24-image-quality-purchase-intent.md

 To understand how consumers perceive image quality with the intentions of delivering higher quality images (better color representation, less pixelation) while maintaining a cost sensitive image file size.

 ### Hypothesis
-By increasing image size by 1.5x and decreasing JPG quality of an image to 40%, when a browser downscales and interpolates a JPG, the imagem will render at an indistinguishable quality when compared to a higher quality JPG at it's required in-browser size.
+By increasing image size by 1.5x and decreasing JPG quality of an image to 40%, when a browser downscales and interpolates a JPG, the image will render at an indistinguishable quality when compared to a higher quality JPG at it's required in-browser size.

 > **Benefit** This should result in an approximate 30% decrease in image size and improved pagespeed.